Garlic Parmesan Chicken and Pasta

 Helpful tips

-• This recipe moves quickly once you start cooking, so have everything chopped and measured ahead of time.
+• This recipe comes together quickly, so have everything chopped and measured before you start cooking.

-• Short shapes like casarecce pasta (like I do), penne pasta, rigatoni, or bowties hold the sauce well, but long noodles like fettuccine work too.
+• Short pasta shapes like casarecce, penne, rigatoni, or bowties hold the sauce nicely, though longer noodles like fettuccine are also great.

-• Scrape the pan after adding the white wine to incorporate all the browned bits for a deeper flavor.
+• After adding the wine, scrape the bottom of the pan to incorporate the browned bits for deeper flavor.

 Nutrition information is automatically calculated and may vary based on exact ingredients used.
 For accuracy, consult a registered dietitian or nutritionist.